datanav/docs/technical/wave-powerofficego.rst

 ---------------------------------------------
 Before any synchronization can take place, a link between a Wave Vendor and a Powerofficego Customers person must be established.

-A new Powerofficego Customers person will be created from a Wave Vendor if it is connected to a Wave Vendor, Customer, or Customer-person that is synchronized into Powerofficego.
+A new Powerofficego Customers person will be created from a Wave Vendor if it is connected to a Wave Vendor, Customer, Customer-person, or Customer-contact that is synchronized into Powerofficego.

 A Wave Vendor will merge with a Powerofficego Customers person if one of the following property combinations match: